viventriglia/personal-finance-for-newbies/README.md

 - `scripts/run-web-app.ps1`

+### Docker-compose
+To build and run the app's Docker image:

+- `docker compose up streamlit`

 ## How can I use my own data?
 To load and use your data, download and fill in the template with your accumulation plan's buy/sell transactions and upload it.
 Make sure you fill it in correctly.
 The fields to be entered are: